rosajen27/blog-template/README.md

 # Blog Template

 Utilized EJS to create a template & layout for your next blog website!
+User may customize the content and compose blog posts.

 ## Table of Contents